What is Mesh WiFi?

 Mesh WiFi is built for people who live in homes with weak or incomplete WiFi coverage as well as people who want an uncomplicated easy to set up WiFi System.

-Because traditional routers have a limited range; they are often unable to fully cover multi story or large homes.
+Because traditional routers have a limited range; they are often unable to fully cover large homes.
 If you live in a home that’s 3,000 sq. ft., has two stories or more, interior brick walls, or an unusual layout, then you would benefit from a mesh WiFi router.